Maddocent/Getting_Cleaning_Data/README.md

 ## Output

-The files will be called "selected_data.txt" for the file with the preselected variables from the original set.
+The output files will be called "selected_data.txt" for the file with the preselected variables from the original set.
 The summary file will be called "tidy_data.txt"